 xi.
 Information Technology Disaster Recovery/Business Continuity, including (1) identification of critical data and frequency of data backups; (2) storage of backups in a separate physical location isolated from the network; (3) periodic testing/verification that backups can be restored; (4) use of antivirus software on all systems; (5) timely application of all available system and software patches/updates; and (6) identification of personnel, processes, and tools needed to recover operations after a critical event.

-Performance: Obtained and read the written policy for information technology disaster recovery/business continuity policy and found it to address all the functions listed above.
+Performance: Obtained and read the written policy for information technology disaster recovery/business continuity.